9 BEST Hardware Monitoring Software (2025)

 Features:

-• You can review historical states to determine the root cause of degraded performance.
+• Historical Insights: You can review historical states to determine the root causes of degraded system performance.

 Pros